NZQA student login page

 I am enrolled at another secondary school but studying some NCEA courses with Te Kura.
-Do I have to register and pay Te Kura?
+Do I have to register with Te Kura?

-Your NCEA fee will be collected by your own school.
-It will also be their responsibility to report your internal results and register you for your external standards with NZQA for your Te Kura courses.
+Your own school will report your internal results to NZQA as well as register you for any externally assessed standards for your Te Kura courses.

 I was enrolled at another secondary school earlier this year.
-Do I need to register again and pay the fee?
+Do I need to register again?